Skip to main content

 • Providing regular opportunities for hand cleaning

-• Communicating the importance of regular health checks and staying home if sick
+• Communicating the importance of health awareness and staying home if sick

 • Having procedures for those who become sick while at child care